Nothing Gets Past Andre Iguodala

 "Same with us.
 When KD isn't out there, we know we have to work harder, so it's a different type of thing.
 And now we've had success and it's like, 'See what happened when KD's not there?'
 No!
 When I came out of that Houston series, with no KD there was more stress on my body and now something flares up.
 That's because KD wasn't there, but nobody is going to say that.
 I'm playing 40 minutes a game vs. Houston and then hobbling around on one leg the next series.
 I missed KD.
 But we win 4-0, so no one is thinking about that."

-The Warriors' success has spoiled both the fan base collectively and Lacob in particular.
+The Warriors' success has spoiled both the fanbase collectively and Lacob in particular.
 It's palpable in everything from the energy in Oracle Arena to the supreme confidence Lacob exudes in interviews.

 Since a group led by Lacob bought the team in 2010, they've been to the playoffs seven times and are on the cusp of winning a fourth championship.
 Having spent his first eight seasons in Philadelphia (during which the 76ers never topped the 43 wins earned in his rookie year) and only getting out of the first round once in five postseason appearances, Iguodala knows firsthand that the Warriors' recent run of success is the exception, not the rule.